-I have always felt like it's MY HOUSE, and I'm going to decorate it to suit my tastes.
+I have always felt like my RV is MY HOUSE, and I’m going to decorate it to suit my tastes.

 My oldest daughter is an artist, and when I had my house, I always had her original works of art hanging on the walls.